 Following is a simple step by step guideline to check if your phone is locked or not:

 - 1-First of all switch off your phone

 - 2-Once the phone is switched off, remove the sim card from it

 - 3-Now insert any other network sim card

 If the new inserted sim works perfectly on your phone, then your phone isn’t locked from the network provider, but if you are asked to enter the PIN code, it is most definitely locked.

 There can be two different reasons for this lock.

 A. Locked by network:

-If you can’t use any other sim card just as explained above, then your smartphone is locked by the network.
-Now some of the network providers do offer the service to unlock your sim card, which we’ll cover later on.
+If you can’t use any other sim card, just as explained above, then your smartphone is locked by the network.
+Now some network providers offer the service to unlock your sim card, which we’ll cover later on.

 B. Region Lock: